 - Provide study design, consulting and data analysis services to first-time and experienced clinical researchers.

 - Assist faculty with submitting proposals for internal or external funding.

-- Mentor faculty to do studies in the SOD’s Practice Based-Research Network (PBRN).
+- Mentor faculty to do studies in the school's Practice Based-Research Network (PBRN).

 - Assist with testing new technologies in dental care or delivery.

-- Assist SOD personnel with accessing clinical services of the Clinical and Translation Science Institute (CTSI) – including biostatistical services available through the Biostatistical Design and Analysis Center (BDAC).
-Consultations and services with BDAC are free for SOD personnel.
+- Assist School of Dentistry personnel with accessing clinical services of the Clinical and Translation Science Institute (CTSI) – including biostatistical services available through the Biostatistical Design and Analysis Center (BDAC).
+Consultations and services with BDAC are free for School of Dentistry personnel.
 See pull down on this page for details.

 - Provide faculty with research personnel, including study coordinators, and clinical space to do research.

 If you have a research idea, we can help with all phases of the project:

 To learn more, contact Dr. Eric Schiffman ([email protected]).

 To learn more about IHI services, contact Dr. Nikhita Kutala, the OHCRC’s Data Analyst and Informatics Consultant at [email protected].
 For more details on the services provided, see the OHCRC Data Access and Informatics webpage.
 Consultations and services are free for School of Dentistry personnel.

 The Administrative Core coordinates shared resources, facilities, and support services for clinical research in the School of Dentistry.
 The specific aims of this Core were directed to stimulating, facilitating, administering, and evaluating pilot studies that may lead to applications for expanded grant support.
 Pilot studies are administered by the director and funded by the Frank W. Veden Endowment for Clinical Research program.
 Applications for grants for this program are typically announced in December of each year.
 This Core is also responsible for providing research space and personnel to support research projects.